qmarcou/IGoR/README.md

 **Note: if you decide to use Homebrew you should apparently refrain yourself from assigning the newly installed gcc to the `gcc` command(see [this page](http://docs.brew.sh/Custom-GCC-and-cross-compilers.html) for more details).
 You will thus have to pass the correct compiler instructions to the configure script with the *CC* and *CXX* flags.**

-Once done, as for Linux simply go to IGoR's root folder and type `./configure` to create the appropriate makefiles and compile using `make` (this will take a few minutes). **IGoR's executable will appear in the igor_src folder**
+Once done, as for Linux simply go to IGoR's root folder and type `./configure` to create the appropriate makefiles and compile using `make` (this will take a few minutes).
+Finally install IGoR using the `make install` command.

-** Due to some installation issues please do not try to install using `make install`, this might disrupt some of your libraries installation and might break some command line options.
-This issue will be fixed soon **

 ## Windows (not tested)
 The configure script relies on bash to work.
 A first step would be to download a bash interpreter (such as Cygwin or MinGW) and a compiler.
 Open the command line of the one of your choice and use `./configure;make`